 Other requirements are familiar to many other jobs – a background check, US citizenship, and the ability to pass a drug test.
 However, unlike most jobs, a fingerprint analyst must also obtain a security clearance if they are to work in any governmental-based forensic analyst positions.

-A fingerprint analyst has to not only be familiar with scientific procedure and crime scene procedure – since the analyst is one of the first people on the scene after the first responders – but also must be able to understand the computer systems that are involved with the job.
+A fingerprint analyst has to not only be familiar with the scientific procedure and crime scene procedure – since the analyst is one of the first people on the scene after the first responders – but also must be able to understand the computer systems that are involved with the job.
 It is a unique combination of the two disciplines.